inforlife/process/features.md

 Conditions of satisfaction have to be checked as they are implemented.

-New conditons of satisfaction may be added until the feature is not marked as `done` if new conditions arise.
+If new conditions arise, they may be added until the corresponding PR is not merged.

-Features can be labeled as `ready for review` only when all the conditions of satisfaction are checked out.
+Features can be assigned to a reviewer only when all the conditions of satisfaction are checked out.

 ## PR
 The link to the GitHub PR of the branch that implements the feature.
 This is automatically added when the PR is opened by adding a reference to the issue itself.